opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Legacy-Audit-Management.md

 Cut-off Date, the Days to Keep are also calculated.
 The date can be any valid date specification for the Windows Regional settings being used.
 If you input an invalid date, the old date remains in effect.
-The minimum date is the current day\'s date.
+The minimum date is the current day's date.
 The maximum Cut-off date is computed with the maximum of 32,000 Days to Keep.

 Entering a Cut-off Date